Ameba-AIoT/ameba-arduino-doc/source/_common/API_Documents/AudioCodec/Class AudioCodec.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Deintialize all Audio Codec input and output operations.
+Deinitialize all Audio Codec input and output operations.

 **Syntax**
 ~~~~~~~~~~